samstoia/dice/README.md

 * Sample Output: Dice rolls between a 1 and 6
 * Sample Input: Player Rolls a one
 * Sample Output: Player loses points for that turn
 * Sample Input: Player Adds points from turn
-* Sample Output: Player receives from their turn total
+* Sample Output: Points get added to total

 ## Setup and Use